 Here's an example of what it looks like: our 2018 partner meeting in Port Macqurie, NSW, Australia.

-In addition to its commitment to openness, the OERF undertakes it activities set other policy doing both of these things in accordance with a few general principles:
+In addition to its commitment to openness, the OERF undertakes its activities in accordance with a few general principles:

 - All our curriculum materials should be available for any educator to incorporate into any course an educator chooses, in a way that respects their authorship and the provenance of the materials.